samluu206/product_store/README.md

 - Commit your changes (`git commit -m 'Add AmazingFeature'`).
 - Push to your branch (`git push origin feature/AmazingFeature`).
 - Open a pull request with a description of your changes.

 ---

+## **Acknowledgments**

+This project is based on a tutorial by [Codesistency](https://www.youtube.com/@codesistency).
+I have extended and adapted it to suit my own learning goals and preferences.

+---